newbery/alert-simulation/README.md

 appState instead of maintaining it in the browser instance.

-4)  So far, this repo contains two backend implementations; one using a a multiprocessor pool via concurrent.futures, and one using a simple Celery solution using Redis as a queue.
-I would like to finish at least two more;
+4)  So far, this repo contains two backend implementations; one using a multiprocessor pool via `concurrent.futures`, and one using a simple Celery solution with Redis as a queue.
+I would like to finish at least three more;
-a multi-threaded version and a completely asyncio'd version.
-I suspect the single-process/multi-threaded version will be the most performant.
+a multi-threaded version, a completely asyncio'd version, and maybe one using AWS SQS + AWS Lambda.

 5)  The 'reset' actions for both current implementations are not robust enough.
 It mostly works but sometimes processes are still left dangling or the queue is